matthope1/best-buy-bot/README.md

 usage:

-Make sure to add your cc details to data.txt
+Make sure to add all your details into info.py

+Then run the bot:

 ```
 $ python bot.py